davpin/cf-SpringBootTrader/docs/lab_registryserver.md

   > Comment out the line in the registry manifest that defines the `EUREKA_CLIENT_SERVICEURL_DEFAULTZONE` since we will only be using one standalone registry server.
 Although you can deploy multiple eureka servers that are peers of each other.

 2. Once you have modified the manifest files, *push* the **registry service** to the cloud by [specifying the specific manifest file](http://docs.pivotal.io/pivotalcf/devguide/deploy-apps/manifest.html#find-manifest) to the `cf push` command.
-  > HINT: user the -f option to the push command.
+  > HINT: use the -f option to the push command.

 ## Alternative to Registry service
 The registry service allows us to have a dynamic registration and discovery of services.
 However, it is not the only way for microservices to connect to each other.